code-423n4/2023-07-chainlink/README.md

 `ARM` contract.
 When the `owner` wants to upgrade, they call `ARMProxy.setARM(new ARM address)`.
 We expect the `ARMProxy` to transparently pass through any function calls except those to functions defined by `ARMProxy` and the contracts inherits from.

+For more information on the ARM contract, see https://github.com/code-423n4/2023-05-chainlink#arm-contract.
+Note that the ARM contract and its functionality itself are not in scope.
+You should be able to generically think of the ARM contract as a contract that exposes some `view` functions, calls to which are proxied via `ARMProxy` for upgradeability.

 Deployments are expected to look like this: